dentarg/auth0-blog/_posts/2017-10-19-whats-new-in-react16.markdown

 Apart from the fact that ReactJS 16 runs on the new engine, _React Fiber_.
 ReactJS 16 ships with some new features.

-* **Error handling using Error boundaries**: In React 16, the error handling has been greatly improved.
+* **Error handling using Error boundaries**: In ReactJS 16, the error handling has been greatly improved.
 Before now, ReactJS applications break when a runtime error occurs and requires a page refresh to recover from the broken state.
 The component is unmounted each time any error throw in the constructor, render method and lifecycle methods.
-In React 16, error boundaries have been introduced to capture errors and display a fallback UI instead of unmounting the component every time. **Error boundaries** are simply ReactJS components that catch JavaScript errors anywhere in a component and child trees, log those errors and display a fallback UI.
+In ReactJS 16, error boundaries have been introduced to capture errors and display a fallback UI instead of unmounting the component every time. **Error boundaries** are simply ReactJS components that catch JavaScript errors anywhere in a component and child trees, log those errors and display a fallback UI.
 It is important to know that error boundaries catch errors thrown in the constructor, render and lifecycle methods.
 The new lifecycle hook method that makes a class component an error boundary is `componentDidCatch(error, info)`.
 This method works like a try/catch block for components.
 Create an error boundary component once and call it everywhere it's needed in your application.

     ```js
     class ErrorBoundary extends React.Component {